-Assassin’s Festival Begins In ‘Final Fantasy XV:’ Everything You Need To Know To Join In The Crossover Event
+Assassin’s Festival Begins In ‘Final Fantasy XV’: Everything You Need To Know To Join In The Crossover Event

 - Snapshot Contest Winners Gallery – Everyone can check out the photos that won the third community contest by visiting the gallery in Galdin Quay.

-Throwing in yet another freebie, the update also unlocks the “Noodle Helmet.”
-The outfit includes a giant Styrofoam Cup Noodles hat that Noctis can wear to gain a serious boost to his health recovery rate.
+Throwing in yet another crossover freebie, the update also unlocks the “Noodle Helmet.”
+It’s basically a giant Styrofoam Cup Noodles hat that Noctis can wear to gain a serious boost to his health recovery rate.

 To see a preview of the gameplay and cinematic sequences from the Assassin’s Festival in Final Fantasy XV, watch the trailer embedded below.